PeachIceTea/g2pd/readme.md

 2. [Get the latest version of g2pd](https://github.com/PeachIceTea/g2pd/archive/master.zip).

 3. Get sprites you like, the only requirement being that they need to be named with their corresponding Pokédex number.
 I used [these](https://veekun.com/dex/downloads).
 Also, there needs to be a 0.png that matches the dimensions of the other sprites but is emtpy.
+For eggs there needs to be a egg.png.

 4. Extract g1pd into its own folder.